“Business Financing Or Commercial Financing Aligns

 Lenders tend to be in a stronger position because businesses typically are in a rush and don’t have the time necessary to carve out a position of strength in the financing process.

 But despite their apparent disadvantage when negotiating business financing arrangements, business owners and managers will still push their luck to try and get the best deal without sufficient time or resources to pull it off.
-This can happen in that anything is possible…its just not likely most of the time.
+This can happen as anything is possible…its just not likely most of the time.

 This is where the bird in the hand comes in.